Friedrich-Ebert-Stiftung | European Union and Global Dialogue | Brussels Office

 We wholeheartedly thank each and every one of our partners for the excellent cooperation and joint efforts to shape and strengthen a social and democratic European Union throughout the years.
 We look forward to continuing this inspiring work for the challenging times ahead!

-The entire Team of the FES EU Office
+The entire team of the FES EU Office

 Contact